Helicity correlation of dihadron in current and target fragmentation regions of unpolarized SIDIS: Numerical predictions of the helicity correlation

 While this picture may provide a reference in the nonperturbative small-${P}_{2\perp}$ regime, we extend the investigation to the intermediate transverse-momentum region, $\Lambda_{\text{QCD}} \ll P_{2\perp} \ll Q$.
 In this domain, perturbative contributions become relevant and are expected to yield non-zero helicity correlations.
 The transverse momentum of the observed hadron is then produced through perturbative parton splittings and radiations, allowing for the standard collinear factorization in terms of PDFs and FFs.

 It has been demonstrated in~\cite{Chen:2021vby} that the unpolarized quark fracture function $u_{1q}$ for observing a $\Lambda$ hyperon in a proton target can be further factorized and perturbatively matched onto proton PDFs and $\Lambda$ FFs in the region $\Lambda_{\text{QCD}} \ll P_{2\perp} \ll Q$.
 This analysis can be straightforwardly extended to the polarized fracture function $l_{1q}^L$.
 At leading power in the large-$P_{2\perp}$ expansion, both the unpolarized and polarized fracture functions match onto twist-2 distributions.
 As illustrated in Fig.~\ref{fig:Matching}, there are two perturbative diagrams contributing to the quark fracture functions in the light-cone gauge.
 In Fig.~\ref{fig:Matching}(a), the large transverse momentum $P_{2\perp}$ originates from the splitting of a quark from the unpolarized proton, followed by gluon fragmentation into a $\Lambda$ hyperon.
 In Fig.~\ref{fig:Matching}(b), the contribution arises from gluon splitting and subsequent fragmentation of an antiquark.
+For completeness, we present the detailed matching calculations for both $u_{1q}$ and $l_{1q}^L$ in the Appendix.
 The resulting matching formulas read:

-where $z = \xi_2/(y-x_B)$ and $T_F = 1/2$.
-In the convolution, $f_{1q}(y)$ is the quark distribution function, and $D_{1g,\bar q}(z)$ or $G_{1Lg,\bar q}(z)$ are the unpolarized or polarized parton FFs.
+where $z = \xi_2/(x-x_B)$ and $T_F = 1/2$.
+In the convolution, $f_{1q}(x)$ is the quark distribution function, and $D_{1g,\bar q}(z)$ or $G_{1Lg,\bar q}(z)$ are the unpolarized or polarized parton FFs.
 The parton splitting functions appeared in the matching coefficients are defined as

 where $C_F = 4/3$.
 The matching of antiquark fracture functions can be obtained by charge conjugation.
 By substituting the matching relations of Eqs.~(\ref{eq:Matching-u1}) and~(\ref{eq:Matching-l1L}) into Eq.~(\ref{eq:CLL-in-FrF}), one obtains the dihadron helicity correlation in the large-$P_{2\perp}$ region.
 Although both fracture functions scale as $1/\boldsymbol{P}_{2\perp}^2$, the explicit $P_{2\perp}$-dependence cancels in the ratio defining ${\cal C}_{LL}$ in Eq.~(\ref{eq:CLL-in-FrF}).